-The MoneyWeek ETF portfolio - H1 2023 update
+The MoneyWeek ETF portfolio review

 When the portfolio was first put together, the major concerns for investors were centred on monetary and fiscal policy.
 To quote from the very first update: “Central banks across the world are printing money.
 The banking system is still at death’s door.
 Interest rates have never been this low.
 Global stockmarkets have seen two vicious crashes since the start of the millennium.
 It feels as though the prices of most investments – shares, bonds, property – rise or fall on the whim of central bankers and politicians.”

 For most of the next decade, that was a fair description of how markets worked.
 The banking system was gradually cleaned up (much faster in America than elsewhere) and the eurozone debt crisis passed its acute phase (although growth remained weak), but quantitative easing continued and interest rates remained low.
-This in turn meant that valuations of many other assets looked extremely stretched by past standards, because they were priced off government bonds in an era when yields were turning negative.
+This in turn meant that valuations of many other assets looked extremely stretched by past standards because they were priced off government bonds in an era when yields were turning negative.

 Subscribe to MoneyWeek